1963 CONCACAF Championship

-The 1963 CONCACAF Championship was the first edition of the CONCACAF Championship, the football championship of North America, Central America and the Caribbean (CONCACAF).
+The 1963 CONCACAF Championship was the inaugural edition of the CONCACAF Championship, the top continental football tournament organized by CONCACAF for senior national teams from North America, Central America and the Caribbean.
 The tournament was held between 23 March to 7 April.
-Nine teams participated in the inaugural event.
+It had 9 participating teams.

 The tournament was hosted by El Salvador in the cities of San Salvador and Santa Ana.
 The nine teams were broken up into one group of five and one group of four; the top two teams of each group would advance to a final group stage, playing in round-robin format to determine the winner.
 The tournament was won by Costa Rica, who defeated the hosts El Salvador 1–4 in the deciding match of the four-team final group.